 Many circumstances can derail your plans.
 It could be something completely unexpected and out of your control.
-But in most cases, derailed plans are due to the lack of a clear path for progress.
-Successful goal-setting includes:
+However, in most cases, derailed plans are due to the lack of a clear path for progress.
+Successful goal setting includes:

 Self-evaluation parallel to organizational evaluation can help determine your project management goals.
 How do you do it?
 Set SMART goals.
 (See below).

 Goal setting benefits the whole project team.
 Communicating clear goals and the project’s progress builds opportunities to give and receive constructive feedback.
 Goals develop overall group accountability and strengthen team collaboration, which allows both individual and team growth.
 Team members can buy into good goal setting and own their part in delivering good outcomes.

 Good project goals are key to successfully achieving project completion.
 Goals make it easier to deliver projects on time and within budget.
 The process can be evaluated both during and at the end of the project, leading to a clearer understanding of how goal setting impacted the standardized process.
 Each completed project can set the scene for more empowered project goal setting in the future.

 Setting SMART Goals and Why It’s Important in Project Management

 Specific, measurable, attainable, relevant, and time-bound (SMART) goals help in creating a sound goal statement.
 SMART goals establish a framework that makes goal-setting a breeze, allowing you to cover all aspects of the project.
 They will help you implement your team’s project objective and gain an overall picture of both low and high-impact projects.

 SMART goals for project managers are game-changers to help you produce a more comprehensive project plan and, later on, create more accurate measurements of its effectiveness.
 Using more specific goals as a foundation gives you more credibility in the evaluation of your team’s performance and productivity as well.